Something we are often asked in the fitness world is are protein supplements healthy?

 Some protein powders even utilize a blend of whey and casein.

-The protein type you should take is pretty much based on personal choice.
+The protein type you should take is pretty much based on your goals and what you want from your protein.

-If you don’t mind taking a protein shake before bed, absolutely add casein to your routine and help your body recover and build muscle overnight.
+If you don’t mind taking a protein shake before bed, absolutely add casein to your routine and help your body recover and build muscle overnight while you sleep.

 If you find that doing this doesn’t work for you, then so be it.
 It’s not the end of the world.